 CPSC helps protect people from products that pose a fire, electrical, chemical or mechanical hazard or products that can harm children.
 Thanks to CPSC's awareness campaigns, there has been a 30% decline in the rate of deaths and injuries from consumer products over the last 30 years.

-CPSC's website lists old cribs as one of CPSC's "Most Wanted," and for good reason.
-Old cribs can pose a number of dangers to babies and toddlers.
+CPSC's website called old cribs one of their "Most Wanted" dangerous products, and for good reason.
+Old cribs pose a number of dangers to babies and toddlers.
 Corner posts can pose a risk to babies who are able to stand up, as loose clothing could become caught on the posts.
 Slats that are too far apart or decorative holes in the headboards can trap a child's head.
-Old mattresses may be too soft and pose a suffocation risk, or may not fit the crib frame, allowing a baby to slip between the frame and mattress.

 Use the following list of CPSC crib safety guidelines to decide whether your old crib is safe to use.